 5 Ways to Save with a Catastrophic Plan

-1) Get a safety net, not a catch-all
+1) Young and healthy?
+Get a safety net, not a catch-all

-When you’re under 30, you really don’t need a fancy-schmancy health plan.
-If you don’t have a chronic illness, only see the doctor a handful of times a year, and have minimal generic prescriptions, it doesn’t make sense to have the Tesla of health insurance plans.
+Being uninsured is a risky decision for obvious reasons, but it also isn’t great to be over-insured.
+That is, paying for insurance coverage beyond what is necessary based on how healthy you are.
+Honestly assess what healthcare services and drugs you’ll likely use for the whole year.
+If you’re under 30, don’t have a chronic illness, only see the doctor a handful of times a year, and have minimal generic prescriptions, it doesn’t make sense to have the Tesla of health insurance plans.

-The wallet-friendly Catastrophic Plan is designed as a safety net.
-With a lower premium and essential healthcare benefits, it covers what you need most, and protects your wallet in case of an unexpected emergency, so you can keep living life to the fullest without emptying your bank account.
+With a lower premium and essential healthcare benefits, a Catastrophic Plan covers what you need most, and protects your wallet in case of an unexpected emergency, so you can keep living life to the fullest without emptying your bank account.
+The difference between a Catastrophic Plan and, say, a Silver Plan, could amount to thousands of dollars over the course of the year.

 2) Find a Catastrophic Plan that has great benefits BEFORE you hit your deductible

-If you’re getting a Catastrophic Plan, you’ll have a lower premium (what you pay each month) with a higher deductible (what you need to spend before your insurance pays for part or all of your medical care).
+If you’re getting a Catastrophic Plan, you’ll have a lower premium with a higher deductible (what you need to spend before your insurance pays for part or all of your medical care).
+This means it’s all the more important to pick a plan with health benefits that your insurance pays for before you reach your deductible.

-Before you pick your plan, think about which health services you’ll actually use in the upcoming year.
+As you shop for your plan, think about which health services you’ll actually use in the upcoming year.
 (Think: filling a prescription for birth control, or a doctor visit for that sinus infection you always seem to get).
 Then, review the health plan options to see if any of these services are covered before your deductible kicks in.

 3) Have kids?
 Consider a child-only Catastrophic Plan even if you have insurance through work